-- 27.1 Local plans are to be developed within the framework provided by this area structure plan.
+Local plans are to be developed within the framework provided by this area structure plan.
 Policy sections identify the unique requirements that must be addressed in the local plan due to the location and specific conditions of the proposed development area.
-The standard technical requirements of a local plan are identified in the Municipal Development Plan (Section 29 and Appendix C).
-Applications for redesignation, subdivision, and/or development require the concurrent or prior adoption of a local plan, unless otherwise directed by the policies of this plan or determined by the County not to be required. - Notwithstanding Policy 27.1, applications for a development permit outside of what the County considers to be the principal use to the land shall require a local plan. - 27.3 Local plans shall address and adhere to the requirements of the Conrich Area Structure Plan.
+The standard technical requirements of a local plan are identified in the County Plan Municipal Development Plan (Section 29 and Appendix C).
+A neighbourhood plan is a type of conceptual scheme within this Plan.

+- 27.1 Applications for redesignation, subdivision, and/or development require the concurrent or prior adoption of a local plan, unless otherwise directed by the policies of this plan or determined by the County not to be required. - 27.2 Notwithstanding Policy 27.1, applications for a development permit outside of what the County considers to be the principal use to the land shall in an area where a land use has been approved prior to the adoption of this plan do not require a local plan. - 27.3 Local plans shall address and adhere to the requirements of the Conrich Area Structure Plan.
 In support of local plans and redesignation applications, the developer will be required to submit a rationale showing how their proposal is consistent with the vision and policies of the Conrich Area Structure Plan. - 27.4 Subdivision and development applications shall address and adhere to the requirements of the local plan and the policies of the Conrich Area Structure Plan. - 27.5 Where a local plan does not exist or is silent on a subject, the policies of the Conrich Area Structure Plan shall apply.

-27.6 Prior to approval of local plan and land use applications the County should consider the use of appropriate mechanisms, including but not limited to joint studies and infrastructure cost sharing agreements, to address cross boundary impacts identified by the County in consultation with the adjacent municipality.
+- 27.6 Prior to approval of local plan and land use applications falling within the Joint Planning Area as identified by the Region Growth Plan, the County should consider the use of appropriate mechanisms, including but not limited to joint studies and infrastructure cost sharing agreements, to address cross boundary impacts identified by the County in consultation with the adjacent municipality. - 27.7 Neighbourhood plans adopted by Council shall be appended, by bylaw, tothis Area Structure Plan.